FlorianPoot/AmpyGUI/README.md

 ## Requirements
 * You need at least Python 3.6 or later.
-* Following Python packages: adafruit-ampy, tkinter, pillow.
+* Following Python packages: adafruit-ampy, tkinter, pillow, mpy-cross.

 ## Good to know
 * Binary for Windows are available at https://github.com/FlorianPoot/AmpyGUI/releases.
-* It has only been tested with ESP8266 and ESP32 on MicroPython 1.11.
+* It has only been tested with ESP8266 and ESP32 on MicroPython 1.12.
 * Folders are determined by the lack of extension.

 ## Image